bret99/openvpn_keys_to_renew/README.md

 # openvpn_keys_to_renew

-Bash scripts to get openvpn expired keys and keys to be renewed in some days
+Bash scripts to get openvpn expired keys and keys to be renewed in some days.

     keys_expired.sh
 gets expired keys in current month by current date.